You: Third person usage

+You never know how it might turn out (for One never knows it might turn out; never said as *You never knows …)

 Syntax

 Agreement

 You almost always triggers plural verb agreement, even when it is semantically singular.

 Functions

 You can appear as a subject, object, determiner or predicative complement.
 The reflexive form also appears as an adjunct.
 You occasionally appears as a modifier in a noun phrase.